Ohio’s Only Dedicated Team for Fetal Cardiac Interventions

 - Fetal pulmonary balloon valvuloplasty: Is the procedure performed to expand or open a very narrowed pulmonary valve.
 A balloon is placed through a long, thin tube and is positioned across this valve.
 The balloon is then inflated which in turn dilates or opens the valve.

-An Expert Team for Your Child, for Life
+An Expert Fetal Cardiac Intervention Team for Your Child, for Life

 Our integrated Fetal Cardiac Intervention Program includes the maternal fetal medicine experts at UH Macdonald Women’s Hospital and neonatologists in UH Rainbow’s nationally recognized neonatal intensive care unit (NICU) – ranked No. 7 in the nation by U.S. News & World Report.
 All of this specialized care is located under one roof at UH Rainbow Babies & Children’s Hospital for seamless and convenient care.
 Most importantly, this close proximity of services allows for mothers, fathers and babies to stay together, ensuring vital bonding can take place.

-Our expert team cares for your baby from before birth and throughout their life, with one of our pediatric cardiologists directing every step of their care.
+Our expert team of fetal heart specialists cares for your baby from before birth and throughout their life, with one of our pediatric cardiologists directing every step of their care.
 We work together to make individualized care plans designed to provide superior outcomes, even in the most complex cases.

 Our team includes: